JamesParrott/sDNA_GH/README.md

  - Writes the network polylines (formed by one or more polylines) and user Data to a Shapefile.
  - Initiates an sDNA tool that processes that shapefile, and e.g. carries out a network preparation or an analysis.
  - Reads the shapefile produced by the sDNA tool.
- - Displays the results from sDNA by colouring a new layer of new polylines or the original ones
+ - Displays the results from sDNA by colouring a new layer of new polylines or the original ones.

 ## User manual.
 ### Installation.